 Production and marketing of ADVANCE, a legacy, point-of-care neurodiagnostic technology primarily used for the diagnosis and screening for carpal tunnel syndrome, was discontinued in 2012.
-We continued to support an eroding customer base; however, in the first quarter of 2024 we concluded that the remaining business was not viable.
-Sales of ADVANCE accessories ended as of June 30, 2024 and product support was terminated on July 31, 2024.
+Our support to an eroding customer base of ADVANCE was terminated on July 31, 2024.